swajid/review_and_read_ahead/README.md

              women & underrepresented people in STEM
-         Stay away from lousy people who draw lines, gatekeep, build hoops for talented people to jump through <- tribalism / crab mentality -> could even become dishonest (hence 1,2,3)
+         Stay away from lousy people who draw lines, gatekeep, build hoops for talented people to jump through <- tribalism / crab mentality -> could even become dishonest (hence 1,2,3) Try to not correct a lousy person (they will always remember it and use it against you one day) keep it in email and as positive as possible, but delegate as much as possible e.g. here is software that does that check for you

      Talk out loud